 - Community relationships in both places.

 With these considerations in mind, it is easy to see that geographic restrictions can be very fact-specific.
-A judge will look to the unique circumstances regarding the child, and may also give weight to each parents’ motivations in relocation arrangements.
+A judge will look to the unique circumstances regarding the child.
+They also may give weight to each parents’ motivations in relocation arrangements.

 Therefore, it is important to retain a lawyer with extensive experience in Texas child custody child relocation laws.
 An attorney can represent you in court, helping you demonstrate compelling reasons that you want to move, or prevent the relocation.

-We are also compassionate in understanding how custody and relocation hit close to home, and we want to do our part in ensuring you can maintain a healthy relationship with your child.
+We are also compassionate in understanding how custody and relocation hit close to home.
+We want to do our part in ensuring you can maintain a healthy relationship with your child.

 If you have questions or want more information on Texas child relocation laws, please contact our office at 713.980.4300.
 We can schedule a consultation to review your circumstances and explain your legal options.

 Frequently Asked Questions